kristianespina/ethereal-enrollment/README.md

 ### 3. Access the web app

 Using the browser, we can now access the tic tac toe web app at this url: `http://localhost:3000`

-## Project Structure

-The repository is divided into two parts: the _frontend_ and the _backend_.
-In production setting, this is **NOT** recommended as we typically create separate repositories for the backend and the frontend.
-However, for this submission, to keep everything in one place, I've deliberately structured it this way.

 ## Test Accounts